Light and moist lemon sheet cake, topped with lemon buttercream frosting. A great cake for feeding a crowd. Can be made ahead and frozen, too!

 - 3 cups all-purpose flour

-- 1 tsp coarse kosher salt or 3/4 tsp fine salt, but less if using salted butter
+- 1 teaspoon coarse kosher salt, or 3/4 tsp fine salt, but less if using salted butter

 - 2 cups granulated white sugar

-- 4 tsp lemon zest finely grated and packed, from about 2 lemons
+- 4 teaspoons lemon zest, finely grated and packed, from about 2 lemons

 For the Lemon Buttercream Frosting: